Knight-boy/knight-boy.github.io/origin/_posts/2018-10-05-Axios-Library.md

 You can also use the [`qs`](https://github.com/ljharb/qs) library.

-###### NOTE
+**NOTE:** The `qs` library is preferable if you need to stringify nested objects, as the `querystring` method has known issues with that use case (https://github.com/nodejs/node-v0.x-archive/issues/1665).
-The `qs` library is preferable if you need to stringify nested objects, as the `querystring` method has known issues with that use case (https://github.com/nodejs/node-v0.x-archive/issues/1665).
+{: .message}

 ## Semver